seveas/ubot/doc/index.rst

 traditionally added functionality is written as plugins, or dynamically loaded modules, µbot's helpers all run in separate processes.

-These processes communicatee with the bot via D-Bus and can thus be managed completely separately.
+These processes communicate with the bot via D-Bus and can thus be managed completely separately.
 This decoupling, and the libraries shipped with µbot make it very easy to add functionality.
 You can even write helpers in completely different language, as long as there are D-Bus bindings!